apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 In this tutorial you query a number of data sets, including Hive and HBase, and files on the file system, such as CSV, JSON, and Parquet files.
 To access these diverse data sources, you connect Drill to storage plugins.

 ## Storage Plugin Overview
 You use a [storage plugins]({{ site.baseurl }}/docs/connect-a-data-source-introduction) to connect to a data source, such as a file or the Hive metastore.
-Take a look at the storage plugin definitions by opening the Storage tab in the Drill Web UI.
+Take a look at the storage plugin definitions by opening the Storage tab in the Drill Web Console.
 Launch a web browser and go to: `http://<IP address>:8047/storage`.

 The control panel for managing storage plugins appears.